edit

 The high bandwidth of computers has resulted in a close relationship between the computer and data.
 Large amounts of information can flow between the two.
 The degree to which the computer is mediating our relationship with data means that we should consider it an intermediary.

-Originaly our low bandwith relationship with data was affected by two characteristics.
+Originally our low bandwidth relationship with data was affected by two characteristics.
 Firstly, our tendency to over-interpret driven by our need to extract as much knowledge from our low bandwidth information channel as possible.
 Secondly, by our improved understanding of the domain of mathematical statistics and how our cognitive biases can mislead us.

 With this new set up there is a potential for assimilating far more information via the computer, but the computer can present this to us in various ways.
-If it’s motives are not aligned with ours then it can misrepresent the information.
-This needn’t be nefarious it can be simply as a result of the computer pursuing a different objective from us.
+If its motives are not aligned with ours then it can misrepresent the information.
+This needn’t be nefarious it can be simply because of the computer pursuing a different objective from us.
 For example, if the computer is aiming to maximize our interaction time that may be a different objective from ours which may be to summarize information in a representative manner in the shortest possible length of time.

 For further thoughts see Guardian article on marketing in the internet era from 2015.

-You can also check my blog post on System Zero..
+You can also check my blog post on System Zero.
+This was also written in 2015.

 The Centrifugal Governor